-The conversion of a MAS into a FIPA-compliant system (i.e. a system that adheres to FIPA standards), implies that system developers must rebuild their systems based on FIPA specifications.
-Such a conversion imposes amendments on the system architecture to conform to the new standards, which results in extensive code implementation and testing procedures.
+The conversion of a Multi-Agent System (MAS) into a FIPA-compliant system (i.e. a system that adheres to FIPA standards), implies that system developers must rebuild their systems based on FIPA specifications.
+Such a conversion imposes amendments on the system architecture to conform to the new standards, which may results in extensive code rewriting and testing.

-In this paper we extent our work on the FIPA-compliant gateways[5].
-We describe how a developer can attach the FIPA-compliant gateways to its MAS and we briefly discuss the advantages of adopting this approach.
-Finally, we demonstrate how interoperability can be applied to a MAS, with particular to the SARA (Synthetic Aperture Radar Atlas) architecture[11] by providing results of our experiments.
+We extend our work on the FIPA-compliant gateways[7] here.
+We describe how a developer may attach FIPA-compliant gateways to a MAS and briefly discuss the advantages of adopting this approach.
+Note that our approach should not be confused with agent software integration support for FIPA specifications, or with similar approaches that claim FIPA compliance but they actually alter[12] the original FIPA specifications.
+Finally, we demonstrate how interoperability can be applied to a MAS, with particular emphasis on the SARA (Synthetic Aperture Radar Atlas) architecture[15] by providing results of our experiments.